TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Proposed method

-An illustration for each of the aforementioned cases is provided in \Cref{fig}.
+where $n_{i}$ indicates the quantity of object \emph{i} existing in the scene.
+In contrast to the training phase, every object's weight is incorporated to obtain the weighted score since the heatmap produced by the XAI technique is not accurate.
+Next, the class with the highest score \emph{s} wins as the label of the input.
 The textual explanation is provided in a constant format, with only the predicted class and the intended objects changing with respect to the input.